The Ashmole Estate, located opposite The Oval cricket ground in the London Borough of Lambeth, has received a major refurbishment.

-Rydon initially secured a contract to undertake works to Phase 1 of the project, comprising properties from one 22-storey tower block and numerous other multi-storey housing, sheltered accommodation and community buildings across this large estate.
+Rydon initially secured the contract to undertake works to Phase 1 of the project, comprising properties from one 22-storey tower block and numerous other multi-storey housing, sheltered accommodation and community buildings across this large estate.

 Phase 1 involved the complete replacement of the existing district heating systems, which fed the tower blocks, terraced houses and the sheltered blocks.
 This entailed the installation of a completely new system and new combination boilers to each house.